BlakeMScurr/Depot/ROADMAP.md

 ## Malicious Silo

 With business logic contracts, no one can *force* the server to create junk data, but the server itself can decide to store junk data if it wants.
 It is dangerous to make a separate pledge stating that the server can't sign messages that are invalid according to their business logic contracts, since contracts are impure and a malicious developer could force the server into signing something that becomes invalid later.
 There may be a static analysis technique that we can use to ensure that only pure business logic contracts are enforceable.

+# Reccomendation and Search

+Reccomendation and Search algorithms are a critical part of any social media platform.
+This is a very complex feature, but ideally we would be able to implemt a neural network training and execution algorithms as quadratic arithmetic programs, and produce zk-snarks (or similar).
+These snarks would prove that a given model had been trained on all available data in the silo (optionally matching some criteria), and that the model had been faithfully executed for a given prompt/parameter.This would be a critical breakthrough in social media, as we'd finally be able to trust the reccomenders that are currently so opaque and manipulative.